Danielk10/Up-to-Date-Android-Studio-and-Android-Code-Studio-Templates/README.md

 ## 🚀 Goal

-The main goal is to give the **Android developer community** access to always up-to-date templates, compatible across platforms (Android Studio on PC and AndroidIDE-Rv2 on mobile), enabling fast, stable, and modern project creation.
+The main goal is to give the **Android developer community** access to always up-to-date templates, compatible across platforms (Android Studio on PC and android-code-studio on mobile), enabling fast, stable, and modern project creation.